ripples/Present/README.md

 | start-pm2-server | Starts the server using PM2 |
 | start-pm2-prod | Builds the client and then starts the server with PM2 |

 Some quick ways to kill PM2 are `pm2 kill` which just kills the entire daemon, and `pm2 delete npm` which will delete the process (which is usually just called NPM).
-If you want to be more slick with PM2, or any other daemon, do it yourself.
+If you want to be more slick with PM2, or any other daemon, may configure it on your own.

 Note: PM2 does not work properly with NPM on Windows, but hopefully you are using Unix in production.